 In our opinion, the Auditor's Report is consistent with our review of the scope and planning of the Audit.
-We are also satisfied that the Accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices.
+We confirm that the Accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices.